IETF-Hackathon/mDNSResponder/README.md

 This work was
 [presented at the 2019 Apple Worldwide Developer Conference (WWDC) networking session](https://developer.apple.com/videos/play/wwdc2019/713/).

-A very common use case where a DNS-SD Discovery Proxy is helpful is where your AirPrint printers are on wired Ethernet, but your iPhones and iPads are on Wi-Fi, which is a different link (and a different IPv4 subnet or IPv6 prefix).
+A very common use case today where a DNS-SD Discovery Proxy is helpful is where your AirPrint printers are on wired Ethernet, but your iPhones and iPads are on Wi-Fi, which is a different link (and a different IPv4 subnet or IPv6 prefix).